charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 wget https://upload.wikimedia.org/wikipedia/commons/6/60/Tree-of-Life_Flower-of-Life_Stage.svg
 ```

 Now modify the **import** statement in **App.js** that loads your logo.
 You should load the image you downloaded instead.
 Note that I have picked an SVG file which should both be small and should load quickly.
+If a file name from the web is long, I sometimes rename it to something easier to read such as **tree-of-life.svg**.

 Depending on your tastes and the image you choose to load, you may also want to edit the **background-color** for the **.App-header** in **App.css**.